-The $\tau_i$ are not related to the element $\tau$ defined above.
+\begin{rem} The $\tau_i$ are not related to the element $\tau$ defined above.
 Neither the product nor the coproduct increase the number of \(\tau_i\)'s involved in any given expression in \(A_{**}\).
 Hence \(A_{**}\) can be graded as an \(A_{**}\) -comodule by this number.
-This is similar to the classical situation at odd primes.\\ \end{prop}
+This is similar to the classical situation at odd primes.\\ \end{rem}